 But if I show up in court, won’t the judge just put me in jail?

 Every situation is different, so it’s impossible to give a blanket answer.
 But here’s the deal: If you show up on your own (as opposed to coming into court in custody after being arrested on the warrant) and your attorney presents mitigating evidence for the court and the prosecutor, you have a much better chance of leaving the courtroom through the same door you walked in.

 For example, if your situation is one where you were arrested or had a case filed against you and never showed up for court, there may be a defense known as a Serna motion.
-If the facts and circumstances support a Serna motion, your lawyer argue will argue that because the police never enforced the warrant against you that your constitutional right to a speedy trial was violated.
+If the facts and circumstances support a Serna motion, your defense lawyer will argue that because the police never enforced the warrant against you your constitutional right to a speedy trial was violated.
 This could very well to lead to a dismissal of the case altogether.

-If you live out of the country and can’t enter the United States, your lawyer may be able to go to court and get the warrant “recalled and held” for purposes of allowing you entrance into the United States to appear in court.
+If you live outside the country and can’t enter the United States, your lawyer may be able to go to court and get the warrant “recalled and held” for purposes of allowing you entrance into the United States to appear in court.
 Keep in mind though that a state court judge has no authority to actually grant you a visa, and recalling the warrant may not help you get into the country.
-This will only help you if the only issue preventing admission into the United States is the warrant.
+This will only help you if the only issue preventing your admission into the United States is the warrant.

 I Am a United States citizen living in another country.
 Will I be arrested once I land in California?

 You might and you might not.
 Similar to the answer to the last question, it may be possible to get the warrant recalled and held until a certain date pending your appearance in court, but a judge has less incentive to do it since as a United States citizen you won’t be barred from entering the country just because you are a fugitive.
 Again, it all comes down to the facts and circumstances of your specific case and situation.